Hailo7ts/BANKI/BANKI-template.md

   - **Source:**
 - [ ] What's the difference between `.call()` and `.apply()`?
   - **Explanation:**
+    .call passes values .apply can pass values and arrays
   - **Use:**
   - **Example:**
   - **Source:**